christie-nhs-data-science/DQMaRC/docs/source/getting_started/welcome_page.rst

             shiny run --reload --launch-browser "C:\Users\...\pip_env_dqmarc1\Lib\site-packages\DQMaRC\app.py"

-    .. tab:: Installed via Pip or Conda
+    .. tab:: Installed via Pip

-        Once you have installed ``DQMaRC`` using pip or conda and have your pip or conda virtual environment setup, run the following code in terminal or anaconda powershell.
+        Once you have installed ``DQMaRC`` using pip and have your pip or conda virtual environment setup, run the following code in terminal or anaconda powershell.
         This will deploy the app.py script to your local web-browser at localhost.
         Please adjust the directory string below to point to where you have DQMaRC installed.